 A good example of this tendency may be found with the concept of predestination.
-There have been many who have come upon passages like Ephesians 1 and come away with the impression that God has pre-determined precisely whom He would save (and, by necessity, precisely whom He would condemn).
+There have been many who have come upon passages like Ephesians 1:1-13 and come away with the impression that God has pre-determined precisely whom He would save (and, by necessity, precisely whom He would condemn).
 Nevertheless, in Romans 2:11 we see that there is no partiality with God, and the Scriptures attest in 1 Timothy 2:4 and 2 Peter 3:9 that God does not desire anyone to perish but that all would come to repentance.
-Since the sum of God’s Word is truth, we recognize that Ephesians 1 must be speaking of God having predestined the fact that many would be saved, and from 1 Timothy 2 and 2 Peter 3 that God desires that all men would be saved.
+Since the sum of God’s Word is truth, we recognize how predestination in Ephesians 1:1-13 does not preclude God from desiring all men to be saved in 1 Timothy 2:4 and 2 Peter 3:9; God does not pre-determine who is saved or condemned.
 There is no contradiction here!

 We also see this in many discussions regarding baptism.
 Many people will focus on passages like John 3:16 or Romans 10:9-10 and assert that these passages present the “only” things necessary for salvation.
-Nevertheless, the Scriptures attest in Mark 16:16, Acts 2:38, Romans 6:3-7, and 1 Peter 3:21, among other places, that baptism is also necessary for salvation.
-Again, the sum of God’s Word is truth– belief and confession per John 3:16 and Romans 10:9-10 are necessary for salvation, but baptism is also necessary for salvation, based on Mark 16, Acts 2, and 1 Peter 3!
+Nevertheless, the Scriptures attest in Matthew 28:18-20, Acts 2:38, Romans 6:3-7, and 1 Peter 3:21, among other places, that baptism is also necessary for salvation.
+Again, the sum of God’s Word is truth: belief and confession per John 3:16 and Romans 10:9-10 are necessary for salvation, but baptism is also necessary for salvation, based on Matthew 28:18-20, Acts 2:38, and 1 Peter 3:21!

 It is clear, then, that God does not desire for us to read His Word with “tunnel vision”: we must always keep the whole of His Word in mind when reading the Scriptures.